Quantifying the value of transient voltage sources: Model for transient voltage source: The states

-We allow for $V_s$ to have a possibly complicated structure.
-Firstly, the source voltage $V_s(t)$ may depend on time and last for some specified time interval.
-Experimentally, it will be sampled some $N$ times at fixed time intervals $\delta t$, yielding a vector $\vec{\mc{V}}:=(V_1,\cdots, V_N)^T$, where T indicates the transpose.
+We now describe the model for $p(\vec{\mc{V}})$.
+The source voltage $V_s(t)$ may depend on time and last for some specified time interval.
 Secondly, $V_s(t)$ may be {\em noisy}, a subtle notion.
-From the perspective of a given agent, a time-series may be split, in line with the signal-processing paradigm, into {\em signal} plus {\em noise}: $V_i=S_i+r_i$, where $S_i$ is deterministic and $r_i$ random and $i$ labels the sample.
+From the perspective of a given agent, a time series may be split, in line with the signal-processing paradigm, into {\em signal} plus {\em noise}: $V_i=S_i+r_i$, where $S_i$ is deterministic and $r_i$ random and $i$ labels the sample.
 For example we may have a sinusoidal signal such that $S_i=\sin(\omega t_i)$ and $r_i$ being picked randomly from a normal distribution (Gaussian) at each $i$.
 We allow for the signal to be a Fourier series in general.
-For this class of generating models there are thus well-defined vectors $\vec{\mc{S}}:=(S_1,\cdots, S_N)^T$ and $\vec{r}:=(r_1,\cdots, r_N)^T$ for any run of an experiment.
+For this class of generating models there are thus well-defined vectors $\vec{\mc{S}}:=(S_1,\cdots, S_N)^{\dagger}$ and $\vec{r}:=(r_1,\cdots, r_N)^{\dagger}$ for any run of an experiment.
+Moreover the distribution of $\vec{\mc{V}}$ is determined by those of $\vec{\mc{S}}$ and $\vec{r}$.
 In the example when the signal is sinusoidal and the noise is Gaussian, $\vec{\mathcal{S}}$ is distributed as